Your Car Payment May Prevent You From Qualifying for a Mortgage

 The Bottom Line

-The bottom line is this: it's enjoyable (and tempting) to have new cars, but when you consider the trade-offs between new and almost-new and the impact it has on your ability to buy a home or meet other financial goals, is it worth it?
+It's enjoyable (and tempting) to have new cars, but when you consider the trade-offs between new and almost-new and the impact it has on your ability to buy a home or meet other financial goals, you have to consider whether it's truly worth it.

 One spouse has purchased a 2003 Toyota Tundra Truck with 4dr Access Cab SR5 4WD SB (4.7L 8cyl 4A) at a base price of $26,775, plus a Premium 3-in-1 Combo Radio w/CD Changer for $490, and an off-road package for $1,005, for a total price new of $28,270.
 The other spouse has purchased a 2003 Nissan Altima 3.5 SE 4dr Sedan (3.5L 6cyl 4A) with a base price of $23,149, plus a sports package (power sunroof and rear spoiler) for $1,249, for a total of $24,398.
 These car prices are close to the average car price paid in 2002.